BouzianeAminePro/Ha-uki/REQS.md

     [x] Public games as a card with a send request to join the game (to the createdBy) [] add filter (active, public, ...)
     [] Make invitation line and make field emailSent to true in the emailSent field so i can filter and don't send again an email
-    [] if the user don't exist send a different meial with a link to the api to create to ask hi mto connect with the redirect to the api to automatically create the invitation line
+    [] if the user don't exist send a different email with a link to the api to create to ask hi mto connect with the redirect to the api to automatically create the invitation line

 ## In the game/:id page

-    [x] Add restriction on page, case if you're neither the creator or in the invitation list [] Add the fact a user can accept or not the invitation in the game page [] if he accepts create the invitationb line on db [] for that the mail must have the game id too [] Handle case already existing user
+    [x] Add restriction on page, case if you're neither the creator or in the invitation list [] Add the fact a user can accept or not the invitation in the game page [x] if he accepts create the invitationb line on db [] for that the mail must have the game id too [x] Handle case already existing user

 ## Email reqs: